Support our sponsor: Lakota FC

 The tournament is open to teams from U07 to U14/15.
 U14 teams are officially entered in a U14/15 division to accommodate teams with “trapped” or “orphaned” eighth graders.
 All team players must be within the age group guidelines established for their respective age group using August 1st as a cutoff date.

 The first team listed for a match will be considered the home team and will be expected to change jerseys if the referee determines there is a color conflict.
 All teams should bring two colors of jerseys.
 Shin guards are required for all players.
 No hard casts are permitted; soft and wrapped casts are permitted with the permission of the referee and/or a Tournament Director.
 Referees are to exercise discretion and leniency with regard to complete and/or matching uniform elements with a Tournament Director having final authority.
 Player passes must be available at all matches and will be checked by the referee or field marshal prior to the beginning of each match.
 The jersey of each player must have a unique number.

 Each participating team will play a minimum of three games.
 No team will play more than two matches per day.

-• Teams will play each team in the bracket once (three games).
+• Teams will play all other teams in the bracket once (three games).
 The top two teams will advance to the final.

-• Team will play each team in the bracket once (four games).
+• Teams will play all other teams in the bracket once (four games).
 Total points over the four games will determine the champion.
 There is no final.

-• Teams will play round robin against the three teams in their group (three games).
-Group winners will play in the finals.
+• Teams will play round robin against the three teams in their bracket (three games).
+Bracket winners will play in the finals.